canvasxyz/canvas-docs/docs/intro.md

 IPFS hash, that defines **models**, **routes**, and **actions**.

-Actions are signed messages that match a verifiable format, as defined by the contract.
-Their effects are processed by the P2P VM and written to models, which are exposed through routes.
+Actions are signed messages that match a verifiable format, as defined in the contract.
+Their effects are processed by the P2P VM, written to models, and exposed through the API.

-Anyone can run an application with `canvas run <contract.js>` or `canvas run <multihash>`, or by using our [NPM package](./docs/canvas/packages/core) directly.
+Anyone can run an application with `canvas run <contract.js>` or `canvas run <multihash>`, or using our [NPM package](./docs/canvas/packages/core) manually.
 This launches an API for the application and starts sync with existing nodes on the network.